kennywall/import-test/_posts/2009-12-18-email-in-the-amazon-cloud-part-4--trendmicro-maps.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I woke up one morning and got an email from a project manager.
+{% include JB/setup %}I woke up one morning and got an email from a project manager.
 The original email from a client had a returned email with the following email server response:
 Remote server replied: 550 5.7.1 ...
 Mail from xxx.xxx.xxx.xxx blocked using Trend Micro RBL+.
 Please see http://www.mail-abuse.com/cgi-bin/lookup?ip_address=xx.xxx.xxx.xxx
 We were black listed.
 So I went to their removal page, entered my IP address and waited.
 Later that day I get an email from them: xxx.xxx.xxx.xxx is listed on the DUL because it is not defined in rDNS